ovh/svfs/README.md

 `svfs -s storage_url -k token /path/to/mountpoint &`

-### Project status
+### Caching

-This is the start of this project, and thus it's obviously missing pieces.
-Take a look at the limitations section for details.
+Caching can be seens as a 2-layer cache where SVFS is layer 1 and the Kernel layer 2.

+SVFS cache configuration is described below.

+* Targeted cache size : `--cache-max-entries`.
+Default is -1 (it grows unlimited).
+* Targeted cache entry timeout : `--cache-ttl`.
+Default is 1 minute.
+* Targeted cache entry access count : `--cache-max-access` Default is -1 (unlimited).

 ### Limitations
-As the development goes, features are added one after another.
-For the moment the following limitations will occur :
+For the moment the following limitations will kick-in :
-* SVFS is using a dumb and limitless caching mechanism thus distributed access is not supported.
-* SVFS structure and node attributes are cached as you access them and eviction only occurs on write or remove operations.
-* SVFS does not handle kernel cache invalidation, thus file attributes may appear stale if file content changed.
 * SVFS container creation and removal is not supported.
 * SVFS does not support opening a file in append mode.
+* SVFS does not support moving directories.
 * SVFS does not support moving/deleting/uploading SLO/DLO objects and may show erroneous file size of 0 (manifest file).

 SVFS limitations and particularities of using Openstack Swift as a POSIX filesystem are discussed in the [docs](docs).